sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-17-create-first-dotnetcore-console-app-on-ubuntu.md

 ---
 layout: post
-title: Create new .Net core console application on Ubuntu
+title: Create your first .Net Core console application on Ubuntu
 date: 2020-06-17 14:00:00 +0530
 ---

-# Create new .Net core console application on Ubuntu

-.NET Core SDK allows you to develop apps with .NET Core.
+.NET Core is a cross-platform version of .NET for building websites, services, and console applications. .NET Core SDK allows you to develop apps with .NET Core.

 ## Install .Net Core SDK